PERSONAL

 I Pledge (2020), Single-Screen Archival Film

-I Pledge (2020) is a visual, moving montage made during the covid-19 pandemic and Black Lives Matter movement.
+I Pledge (2020) is a low-fi, visual, moving montage made during the covid-19 pandemic and Black Lives Matter movement.
 The work was originally created from clips discovered on the internet.

 As a response to the social turmoil of the time, Pinkerton used this work as a therapeutic exercise to aid her state of mind.
 During a period where Black lives demanded to be seen and valued, the visual mood board signifies an undeniable form of Jamaican patriotism as it wholeheartedly celebrates cultural memory and excellence.